Prof. Dr. Sanja Vraneš

 Fax: +381(11) 6776583

-Nikola Tomašević, PhD, is appointed as the Scientific Director of the Mihajlo Pupin Institute.
+Nikola Tomašević, PhD, is appointed as the Director General of the Mihajlo Pupin Institute.
+Starting from January 2021, he was a Scientific Director of the Mihajlo Pupin Institute, and previously from 2019, he was appointed as the Scientific Coordinator of the Fraunhofer-Pupin Joint Project Office.
 He received a Dipl.
 Ing.
-Degree in July 2007 at the School of Electrical Engineering, University of Belgrade, Serbia.
-In December 2013, he defended his PhD thesis at the Department of Communications and Information Technologies of the School of Electrical Engineering, University of Belgrade.
-He is involved in technical management and research activities of R&D projects in various domains.
-Currently, under the H2020 Work Programme, he is involved in project coordination (SINERGY), technical coordination (NEON, HESTIA and REACT), and he is taking an active role in several other H2020 projects (such as AI-PROFICIENT, TRAPEZE, PLATOON and LAMBDA).
-So far, he took part in a number of EU H2020, FP7 and FP6 projects (H2020 RESPOND (technical coordination), InBetween, SlideWiki, FP7 EPIC-HUB, CASCADE, EMILI, Reflect, and FP6 Web4Web) and also was actively involved in R&D projects financed by the Ministry of Science and Technological Development of Serbia (SOFIA and AMICA).
-In his scientific career, his research activities were focused on artificial intelligence, energy efficiency, emergency management, recommendation and support systems, semantic web technologies, mobile communication systems, learning analytics and natural language processing.
-He (co-)authored more than 40 scientific and technical papers as journal, conference and workshop contributions.
-He also serves as a reviewer for respectable journals (Applied Energy (Elsevier), Transactions on Wireless Communications (IEEE), International Journal of Neural Systems (World Scientific), Artificial Intelligence Review (Springer), etc.), and as a PC member and session chair of international conferences (such as TELFOR and ICTERI).
+Degree in July 2007 at the School of Electrical Engineering, University of Belgrade, at the Department of Communications and Information Technologies, where he also defended his PhD thesis in December 2013.
+Currently, he is involved in technical management and research activities of R&D projects in various domains.
+He is managing several EU HORIZON EUROPE projects on behalf of the Institute (such as IntelliLung, FEDECOM, OMEGA-X).
+Under the EU H2020 Work Programme, he is involved as project coordinator (SINERGY), technical coordinator (NEON, HESTIA and REACT), and he is taking an active role in several other H2020 projects (such as AI-PROFICIENT, TRAPEZE, PLATOON and LAMBDA).
+So far, he took part in a number of EU H2020, FP7 and FP6 projects (H2020 RESPOND (technical coordinator), InBetween, SlideWiki, FP7 EPIC-HUB, CASCADE, EMILI, Reflect, and FP6 Web4Web).
+In addition, he was actively involved in R&D projects financed by the Ministry of Science and Technological Development of Serbia (SOFIA and AMICA), as well as by the Serbian Science Fund in Applied AI Programme (ARTEMIS).
+In his scientific career, his research activities were focused on artificial intelligence, energy efficiency, industry 4.0, emergency management, recommendation and support systems, semantic web technologies, mobile communication systems, learning analytics and natural language processing.
+He (co-)authored more than 50 scientific and technical papers as journal, conference and workshop contributions, and contributed to realization of more than 50 technical solutions.
+He is also involved as lecturer at academic studies at the University of Belgrade, as well as the Metropolitan University, Belgrade.
+He served as a reviewer for respectable journals (Applied Energy (Elsevier), Transactions on Wireless Communications (IEEE), International Journal of Neural Systems (World Scientific), Artificial Intelligence Review (Springer), etc.), and as a PC member and session chair of international conferences (such as TELFOR and ICTERI).

 Phone: +381(11) 6771398